 Rob Sternberg is a retired Professor of Geosciences in the Department of Earth and Environment, a liberal arts college in Lancaster, Pennsylvania.
 His main research interests related to archaeometry are archaeomagnetic secular variation, archaeomagneneti dating, archaeological paleointensities, field magnetometry, and magnetic properties of obsidians.
 He has worked in the field in the U.S. Southwest, Israel, Greece, Jamaica, and Italy.
 He has served the SAS in many capacities: meetings calendar associate editor; treasurer; Bulletin editor; president; and most recently General Secretary.
 In his retiree spare time, he enjoys meal planning/shopping/cooking, reading the NY Review of Books and contemporary fiction, watching independent and foreign films, doing NY Times crosswords, pitch and putt golf, traveling, complaining about politics, watching baseball (Yankees, Phillies) and cricket.

 Kyle Freund (Ph.D.
-McMaster University) is an Assistant Professor of Anthropology at Indian River State College whose specializations include lithic analysis, archaeometallurgy, spatial statistics, and field survey.
+McMaster University) is a Principal Investigator at Far Western Anthropological Research Group, Inc. whose specializations include lithic analysis, archaeometallurgy, spatial statistics, and field survey.
 He has been involved in multiple field projects throughout Italy, Greece, Turkey, Canada, and the United States, although his primary research centers on the use of archaeometric techniques to study early farming communities of the Central Mediterranean.
 His current work focuses on the role of obsidian exchange and gift-giving practices in structuring ancient society as well as on the transformative influence of incipient metallurgy within prehistoric social networks.

 Carmen Ting is currently the Marie Sklodowska Curie Fellow at the Archaeological Research Unit, University of Cyprus.
 Her doctoral research focused on the continuities and changes in ceramic production and exchange during the 'Maya Collapse', followed by research on the ceramics from the Caribbean.
 When she had had enough of rum and coke in the sun, she decided to turn her focus on the technical ceramics from Sudan (no rum but still in the sun).
 More recently, she has moved to yet another sunny place, i.e. Cyprus, to investigate the beginnings and development of glaze production in medieval Cyprus.
 As random as her research projects appear to be, her research focus has always remained to be on ancient technologies, craft organization, and the movement of technical knowledge in past societies.